skarpushin/summerb/summerb-easycrud/README.md

 NOTES:
 1. Notice `ValidationContextConfig` is imported here.
-This is needed for validation logic as well as for Query DSL that utilizes getters instead of String literals
+This is needed for validation logic as well as for Query DSL that utilizes getters instead of String literals for referencing fields in queries
 2. When using Postgress use different implementations for 2 beans: `DaoExceptionToFveTranslatorPostgresImpl` and `QueryToNativeSqlCompilerPostgresImpl`